 Emergency notices will be issued when a crime alert or campus emergency alert is determined to be an imminent threat and the notice to be immediately required.
-The Director of Environmental Health, Safety & Security will contact the Vice President for Business Affairs, the Vice President for Academic & Student Affairs, and the College President.
+The Director of Environmental Health, Safety & Security will contact the Vice President for Business Affairs, the Vice President for Student and Academic Affairs, and the College President.
 They will be notified of the immediate threat and emergency response and approve issuing the emergency notice.
 Should the Director be unavailable the Security Supervisor and the on-duty security staff will make the notification.
-Upon approval of the emergency notification, the Manager of Buildings & Grounds will be notified to begin any necessary equipment shut down or staff assistance based on the type of emergency.
-Should the Director be absent she will be notified of the emergency situation as soon as possible.
+Upon approval of the emergency notification, the Director of Facilities will be notified to begin any necessary equipment shut down or staff assis-tance based on the type of emergency.
+Should the Director be absent they will be notified of the emergency situation as soon as possible.